Virtual call centers are one of the growth areas in modern organizations.

 Fortunately, there’s a business discipline ideally suited to solving these challenges.
 It’s called internal communications.
 And this is how SnapComms can help get it done.

 Working remotely in virtual teams can lead to staff being out of the loop when it comes to important information.
 They’re unable to attend meetings or ask questions of colleagues in person.
 Finding answers is more difficult or time-consuming than for their centrally-based teammates.

 When managers need to convey urgent notifications, such as planned system outages or emergency communications, desktop alerts advise without annoying.
-Status updates on sales figures, product details or reminders can be delivered engagingly via scrolling ticker.
+Status updates on sales figures, product details, or reminders can be delivered engagingly via a scrolling ticker.

-The contact center for Holiday Inn Club are an excellent example of successfully using internal communication tools during an emergency.
+The contact center for Holiday Inn Club is an excellent example of successfully using internal communication tools during an emergency.